betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 Total                                  0.75
 ```

+Error resulting from quarter-hour resolution can be minimized by rounding and consolidating (e.g. group many short, < 5 min, tasks).
 With experience, interruption volume can even be predicted and planned accordingly.
 Alternatively, interruptions can sometimes be managed by simply being wholly unavailable (e.g. in your office not answering calls or email, etc.) except at prescribed times.